Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 If you want (or need) to have lower monthly mortgage payments to free up immediate cash flow, then a longer amortization will help you achieve that affordability.

-Let's take a look at a simple illustration:
+Let's take a look at a simple illustration of the potential added interest costs:

 Home purchase price of $425,000 with a 20% down payment, 5-year term at 4.59%